 The second witness states:

-When the vice-president and his staff came to the owner, they pleaded earnestly with him, “This is a unique product, with significant benefits over anything produced by our competitors.”
-So the owner went with them down the street to the corporate offices.
+When the vice-president and staff came to the owner, they pleaded earnestly with him: “This is a unique product, with significant benefits over anything produced by our competitors.”
+So the owner went with them down the street toward the corporate offices.

-The owner was not far from the corporate offices when the owner sent some of his staff to say to the owner: “Don’t trouble yourself, after all, this is a minor, though beneficial, deal for your company and you have more important meetings in New York, much more lucrative than this this one sale; that is why I'm not even coming to you personally.
-But say the word to your staff, and the contract with the promised discount will be signed.
-After all, when I tell my senior managers to make purchases, I just say ‘Go,’ and they go, and I need to talk to another, I just say, ‘Come,’ and he comes, and to my secretary , ‘Get me some coffee,’ and the secretary does it.”
+But before the owner arrived, the executive sent some of his own staff to say to the owner: “Do not trouble yourself.
+After all, this is a minor, though beneficial, deal for your company, and you have more important meetings in New York, far more lucrative than this single sale.
+That is why I am not even coming to you personally.
+Just tell your staff, and the contract with the promised discount will be signed.
+After all, when I tell one senior manager ‘Go,’ he goes, and when I tell another ‘Come,’ he comes, and when I say to my secretary, ‘Get me some coffee,’ the secretary does it.”

-When the owner heard this, he was amazed at him, and turning to those following him, he said, “Truly I tell you, few people in America have such faith that they would engage in a business agreement on a handshake.”
+When the owner heard this, he was amazed, and turning to those following him, he said, “Truly I tell you, few people in America have such faith that they would enter a business agreement on a handshake.”

-Then the vice-president, his entourage, and the executive's staff who had been sent returned to the corporate office and found the updated contract signed digitally.
+Then the vice-president, his entourage, and the executive’s staff returned to the corporate office and found the updated contract signed digitally.

 When he entered Capernaum, a centurion came to him, appealing to him and saying, “Lord, my servant is lying at home paralyzed, in terrible distress.”